-Toca Juniors Football Club ® (Toca Jrs or the Club) is an institution that fosters the physical and social development of its members through their participation in organized soccer leagues and sports related events.
+Toca Juniors Football Club, Inc. (Toca Jrs or the Club) is an institution that fosters the physical and social development of its members through their participation in organized soccer leagues and sports related events.
 The Club was formed in 1996 and was incorporated in Maryland in 2007 as a 501(c)(iii) non-profit organization.

-Toca Juniors Football Club ® mission is to enhance the soccer development of our players, also creating a lifelong relationship between the club and its members (families and players).
+Toca Juniors Football Club, Inc. mission is to enhance the soccer development of our players, also creating a lifelong relationship between the club and its members (families and players).

-Currently, the club is staffed by a Club President, Club Vice-President, Club Director, Club Secretary, Club Registrar, Managers Coordinator, Coordinator of Youth Divisions, Youth Girls Coordinator, Director of Coaching, Player Development Advisor, Goalkeeper Coach, Physical Training Coach, Sport Psychologist and 18 part-time coaches.
-The club boosts fourteen youth teams (ages 4 to 19).
+Currently, the club is staffed by a Club President, Club Vice-President, Club Director, Club Secretary, Club Registrar, Managers Coordinator, Coordinator of Youth Divisions, Youth Girls Coordinator, Director of Coaching, Player Development Advisor, Physical Training Coach, and 18 part-time coaches.
+The club boosts teen youth teams (ages 4 to 18).
 This accounts for approximately 250 youth players (150 Boys & 100 Girls) and 105+ adult players (35 Women’s & 70 Men’s) that also play soccer on an informal basis.

 A set philosophy that goes beyond a single coach